 To ensure your organization has an effective bearing monitoring program, you need to understand the common causes and effects of bearing failure, as well as the most effective strategies for monitoring and preventing bearing failure.

-Common Causes of Bearing Failure
+Common Reasons for Bearing Failure

-There are several common reasons why bearings fail or get damaged.
+TThere are several common reasons why bearings fail or get damaged.
 The most common bearing failure modes include fatigue, deformation, lubrication failures, corrosion, electrical damage, and incorrect design.
 Generally speaking:

 - One-third of bearing failures are due to fatigue.